 - $1,500 insurance

 - $1,200 repairs

 These expenses total $11,300.
 Since the Uber driver-partner used the vehicle for business 75% of the time, the Actual Expenses deduction is $8,475 ($11,300 x .75 = $8,475).

-Using the Standard Method with these same numbers, the driver would multiply the number of miles driven for business (30,000) by the standard mileage rate (53.5 cents per mile), which comes out to $16,050.
+Using the Standard Method with these same numbers, the driver would multiply the number of miles driven for business (30,000) by the standard mileage rate (53.5 cents per mile in 2017), which comes out to $16,050.

 In this example, the Uber driver-partner is able to deduct $7,575 more by using the Standard Mileage method than by using the Actual Expenses method.

 Keep Complete Records

 As these examples show, the method you use to calculate the business use of your car can have a big impact on your total business expenses, your net income, and your tax burden.
 Keep complete records so you can calculate your deduction using both methods, and then choose the one that saves the most money for you.